kevthompson/GameOfLife/README.md

 # GameOfLife
-Game of Life w/ Machine Learning
+This is Conway's Game of Life, but implemented with a genetic algorithm which will encourage production of live cells.